 A study of power as it occurs in the formation and implementation of public policy in the United States; based on the recognition that politics is an activity that creates the "realm of we" and molds personal identities.
 Special attention is given to the concepts of politics, justice, and democracy as a basis for examining our responsibility in the public realm.
 Topics covered are media, interest groups, political parties and campaigns, federal government structure and process, effects of power in domestic and foreign affairs, and making democracy.
 (3+0) F, SU

-SSC130 COMPARATIVE GOVERNMENT 3 Cr.
-Hrs.
+SSC130 COMPARATIVE GOVERNMENT

 A study of contemporary political systems, processes and policies of Western and non-Western countries.
 This will include aspects of political processes such as interest groups, political parties, elections, political socialization, and political culture.

+SSC210 CULTURAL DIVERSITY

-(3+0)S people have affected images of "self" and "others" in U.S. society.
+Explores ways that our society has served as a context for either more or less "cultural diversity."
+Emphasizes how historical relations among different people have affected images of "self" and "others" in U.S. society.
 Topics include thinking about culture, historical patterns and methods, the "American dilemma," race and class, and culture and gender.
-(3+0) F, S, SU

-SSC210 CULTURAL DIVERSITY Explores ways that our society has served as a context for either more or less "cultural diversity."
-Emphasizes how historical relations among different